-It's the right thing to say - it impresses them -
+It's the right thing to say - it impresses them, I think -

-Well, here are yet more followers for me to be obliged to lead.
-They swarm about me, they land and alight, taking station in a zone of which I am the focus.
-As in combat, there's that slowing of the time-stream.
-Moments cram minutes of experience.
-Doors of decision snap and swing uncertainly in my queasy Terran conscience, with my reluctance to be responsible for drawing these folk into an existence of exile and poverty, to scrabble a living in the wilderness with no sure hope of return to their homes; whereas in the Uranian compartment of my mind the attitude is simpler: destiny's wave bears us all, so they can flow and like it!
+Well, so here are yet more followers, more folk who will oblige me to lead.
+They swarm about me, they land and alight.
+They are taking station in a zone of which I am the focus.
+Just like combat, this, in its slowing of the time-stream.
+Moments cram minutes.
+Doors of decision snap and swing.
+My uncertain, queasy Terran conscience tries to balance it all.
+On the one hand there's my reluctance to be responsible for drawing these folk into an existence of exile and poverty, where they'll have to scrabble a living in the wilderness, with no sure hope of return to their homes.
+On the other hand, in the un-Terran, purely Uranian compartment of my mind, destiny's wave utters the demand: let them flow with it and like it!

-Another difference between my mental compartments: the Terran inner voice belatedly bids me recognize the longing gaze on the face of a girl in the crowd, whereas in the Uranian compartment that problem is borne away.
-A wave that she cannot stop divides my destiny from her hopeless adoration: I am the Daon, and little Dittri cannot distract me now.
+Another difference between my mental compartments: the Terran inner voice urges me to recognize the longing face of a girl in the crowd, whereas, in the Uranian compartment, that problem is borne away, on a wave which neither of us can stop, a wave which, I suppose, must divide me from her.
+For, as Daon, I must do things from which little Dittri cannot distract me...

-"One of many," he agrees.
+"One of many," Thergerer agrees.
 "The interior is riddled with paths and clearings."

-"All neatly cut and maintained by... native inhabitants?"
+"All neatly cut and maintained, it seems.
+By... native inhabitants?"

 "No - an oyor keeps its own sharp limits, Daon N-Y."

 I lift a quizzical brow: "Can a grass verge trim itself?"